Oct 14, 2025

 Opening hours are from 9:45 AM to 5 PM in autumn and winter, and from 10 AM to 9 PM.

-Fun fact: This tower is twinned with the Statue of Liberty in New York and the El Morro lighthouse in Havana.
+Fun fact: This tower is twinned with the Statue of Liberty in New York and with the El Morro lighthouse in Havana.

-The exit of this maze is the María Pita square, where you will find the majestic town hall and the statue of María Pita, who led the city's resistance against the attack of the English fleet in 1589.
+The exit of this labyrinth is the María Pita square, where you will find the majestic town hall and the statue of María Pita, who led the city's resistance against the attack of the English fleet in 1589.

-Address where we ate: El Ricón de Alba - https://maps.app.goo.gl/raevNSjVLu6pfvRP6
+El Rincón de Alba - https://maps.app.goo.gl/raevNSjVLu6pfvRP6

 Excellent tapas bar with a fusion cuisine between Asia, Spain, and Latin America.